 The fashion for breeding and exhibiting dogs was really taking off on both sides of the Atlantic, and the bloodlines of dogs bred for exhibiting, and the bloodlines of dogs bred for hunting, began to slowly diverge.

-You can find out more about this divergence in my article looking at the difference between working type and show type Labradors.
 But by the latter decades of the twentieth century, the differences in type were well established.

 Any color as long as it’s black